Georges Nzongola-Ntalaja: Academic career

 Nzongola-Ntalaja had teaching appointments in the University of Kisangani, Congo-Kinshasa from 1970 to 1971, the University of Lubumbashi from 1971 to 1975, Clark-Atlanta University between 1975 and 1977, and the University of Maiduguri in Nigeria between 1977 and 1978.
 He became a professor of African studies at Howard University between 1978 and 1997, and the James K. Batten Professor of Public Policy at Davidson College, North Carolina, between 1998 and 1999.
 He was also a visiting professor at El Colegio de Mexico in the summer of 1987.
 Nzongola-Ntalaja has been a professor in the Department of African-American and Diaspora Studies at the University of North Carolina at Chapel Hill since 2007.

 Nzongola-Ntalaja served as President of the African Studies Association (ASA) of the United States in 1988, as a member of the executive committee of the International Political Science Association (IPSA) from 1994 to 1997, and as President of the African Association of Political Science (AAPS) from 1995 to 1997.
-He was elected a Fellow of the African Academy of Sciences in 1988.

 Nzongola-Ntalaja has extensive research on African politics, development, and conflict issues, and has authored several books and numerous articles on these topics.
 One of his most notable works is The Congo from Leopold to Kabila: A People's History, which provides a comprehensive history of the Democratic Republic of the Congo from the colonial period to the present day.
 The book won the 2004 Best Book Award from the African Politics Conference Group, and was featured on The Guardians Top 10 books on neocolonialism.
 He has also written extensively about abuses under the Congo Free State, which he refers to as "the Congo holocaust", and given a TED-Ed talk on the topic.
+He was elected a Fellow of the African Academy of Sciences in 1988.
+To honor his life work, the ASA awarded him their Distinguished Africanist Award in 2025.